 You can also install this particular plugin if you wish to have more control over your image alt tags.
 If you want to choose this one, here is the tutorial.

 Go to the SEO Image Optimizer menu from your WordPress dashboard.
-In the plugin settings, you have to enter what exactly should be added to your images as alt tags.
+You have to enter what should be added to your images as alt tags in the plugin settings.
 The available values are:-

 - %Site Name